Gunhild Moltesen Agger

-Gunhild Moltesen Agger (born 18 March 1945 in Viby J, Denmark) is a professor in Danish media history at Aalborg University.
+Gunhild Moltesen Agger (born 18 March 1945) is a professor in Danish media history at Aalborg University.
 She conducts research in media science, focusing on Danish television drama and film, crime fiction and national identity in a globalized world.

 Educational background

 Agger received her MA in literary history from Aarhus University in 1971 with a thesis on the works of Leo Tolstoy.
 As a postgraduate student, Agger spent a semester at the Russian Academy of Sciences.
 Agger finished her postgraduate fellowship at Aarhus University in 1972.

 In 2005, Agger was awarded her doctorate for her thesis on Danish TV- drama, Arvesølv og underholdning (Family silver and entertainment).
 Professor Ib Bondebjerg, University of Copenhagen, called her thesis a major quality leap in Danish TV research.